uppedtrout/Better-config/README.md

 And GELAL rideth upon the Wind, but oftentimes LILIT cometh of the Water.
 Which is why running Water must be used in the Rites, because of the cleanliness thereof.
 And the Sign of GELAL is thus:
-And the Sign of LILIT is thus:Downloaded from www.holybooks.com And XASTUR is a foul demoness who slays Men in their Sleep, and devours that which she will.
+And the Sign of LILIT is thus:
+And XASTUR is a foul demoness who slays Men in their Sleep, and devours that which she will.
 And of her no more may be said, for it is unlawful; but know that the worshippers of TIAMAT know her well, and that she is beloved of the Ancient Ones.